 how our research program helps our clients

-2019 Update: We are pleased to announce that our efforts to be both effective and accountable continue to pay off.
-Our recent outcomes analysis (for our clients treated in 2016-2018) shows our clients experiencing markedly better improvement than in typical therapy, using tough analytic methods and virtually all client data (excluding single-session clients, clients who opt-out of analyzing their scores, and clients under 18 years old).
+2019 Update: Our recent outcomes analysis (clients treated in 2016-2018) shows our clients experiencing markedly better improvement than in typical therapy, using tough analytic methods and virtually all client data (excluding single-session clients, clients who opt-out of analyzing their scores, and clients under 18 years old).

 why we measure

 Research shows it’s not the brand of therapy that makes the difference, but the track record of the therapist that best predicts clinical improvement.
 Why do we measure?
 To be accountable, and to improve what we do and how we do it.
 There are few consistently excellent therapists (of course, no therapist is helpful with every client).
-The Colorado Center’s mission is to find these therapists, validate their quality by rigorously measuring them, and support them in doing outstanding work.
+The Colorado Center’s mission is to find these therapists, measure the quality of their treatment, and support them in doing outstanding work.

-There are 5000 therapists in the Denver/Boulder metro area, and there are hundreds of brands and methods of psychotherapy.
-What makes us different is our relentless focus on results that matter to you, whether you are coming to resolve a very specific problem or for a fundamental shift in how you experience the rest of your life.
+There are 5000 therapists in the Denver/Boulder metro area, and there are hundreds of psychotherapy methods.
+What makes us different is our relentless focus on results that matter to you, whether you are coming to resolve a specific problem or for a fundamental shift in how you experience the rest of your life.

 how we measure

 Whatever your reasons for seeking therapy, it is good to know if your well-being is improving along the way.
 A few paragraphs down, we provide links for our recent peer-reviewed research.
 But for now, let’s keep it simple: We use a practical and accurate method for measuring the results of therapy.
-And briefly checking at each session gives us more of a chance to change direction if what we are doing isn’t helpful.
+And by briefly checking how things are going at each session, we get more of a chance to change direction if what we are doing isn’t helpful.

 How have you felt in the past week?
 How did this session go?
 We want your honest answers to these questions and we provide you with a graph of change over time to see if we are heading in the right direction.
 For our ongoing research, we may (on occasion) ask a few additional questions; but if so, we rarely take longer than 4 or 5 minutes.